 The Flag Inn - formerly The Union Flag

 The Flag Inn was formerly known as the 'Union Flag Inn'.
 A public house has been on the site since the late 18th century.
-This hostlery, along with the Horse and Groom and the Beehive, would have served Wivenhoe Cross, the more rural agricultural based community at the top of the town which was almost a separate village until the construction of The Avenue in the 1930s.
+This hostelry, along with the Horse and Groom and the Beehive, would have served Wivenhoe Cross, the more rural agricultural based community at the top of the town which was almost a separate village until the construction of The Avenue in the 1930s.

-The early years of the 21st century have seen the pub go through a number of changes, both physically and of the owner/landlord.
-In late 2018 The Flag closed, again, and it remains to be seen if we have now lost another of the historic watering holes of Wivenhoe or if a new owner/tenant will re-open this pub.
+The early years of the 21st century have seen the pub go through a number of changes, both physically and of the owner/landlord, always remaining a 'Free House'.
+In late 2018 The Flag closed, again but, after extensive remodelling and extension has now reopened as 'The Flag Inn', described as:

 The list of names is from census returns, 1867 PO Directory and 1933 Kelly's Directory.
 They are therefore the occupants, not necessarily the licensee or owner.